-It’s best to arrive at around 10 a.m.
-After paying for your ₱1,400 day trip entrance fee (this DOES NOT include an overnight stay), keep your ticket stubs and sip your welcome drinks.
+It’s best to arrive at 10 a.m. or earlier.
+After paying for your ₱1,400 day trip entrance fee (this DOES NOT include an overnight stay), keep your ticket stub and sip your welcome drink.
 The typical route is as follows:

 2. One-hour visit to the Memorial Museum

 7. Other recreational activities, like swimming at the pool or bird watching

 If, like me, you prepped your mind to see a jaw-dropping gift from Mother Nature, you need to know the cold, hard truth.
 Villa Escudero’s waterfall is man-made.
 It was structured to blend in with the plantation river.
 The lunch area is strategically placed next to the artificial falls so that you may enjoy eating while spring water flows under your feet.

 I wouldn’t call it a disappointment, especially since the owners never actually gave false advertising about the waterfall.
 I find it ludicrous how many tourists unleashed their wrath at Trip Advisor for this.
 Relax, people.
 For the ₱1,400 (US $27) all-in entrance fee, did you really expect to have an orgasmic Niagara Falls experience?

 A few tips: Wear shorts because your legs will be submerged in water throughout lunch.
 Pack extra clothes and apply sunscreen because you will get tempted to bathe under the falls.
 Walk carefully to avoid slipping on the algae that naturally forms on the cement.
 Don’t be startled when you feel something slithering by your feet.
 They’re just fish.